burschc/CEN3031-Project-Group92/sprints/sprint2.md

 ## Cypress Tests
 - Test 1 just visits the default page (currently localhost:4200).
-- Test 2 attempts to open the decal drop down box.
+- Test 2 attempts to filter out the decals.
+It first selects the dropdown menu, then Cypress selects one of the checkboxes via the click method.
+After that, it verifies that the content labeled next to the checkbox is the 'Orange' decal.

 ## Backend Tests
 - TestGitHubJSON: Pulls a json file from the api on Github.
 Checks for json content and verifies that the file was downloaded properly.
 It then cleans up by deleting the file from the cache.